deltasiege/godot-rapier-3d/CONTRIBUTING.md

 - [ ] Determinism test bench
 - [ ] Collision layers
 - [ ] Save/load snapshots to/from resource files
-- [ ] Editor tool to facilitate simulating in editor
+- [ ] Editor UI to facilitate simulating in editor
 - [ ] Gizmo handles for collider shapes
 - [ ] Add to Godot asset library